Sumwunn/DoomRPG/README.md

 ## Installing

 Compatible source ports:
-GZDoom v3.7.0 or higher.
+- GZDoom v3.7.0 or higher.
-LZDoom v3.83a or higher.
+- LZDoom v3.83a or higher.
+- Delta Touch on Android v3.1 or higher (includes the above versions or higher).

 DRPG's launcher is the recommended method.
 Found here: https://github.com/Forevener/DRPGSEL/releases